Acton

 Acton Web005

 The impressive monument to William Mainwaring (no relation to Captain Mainwaring!) who died in 1399.
 His head is on a rather odd horse’s head; at his feet a lion.
 At the top of the monument is the head of an ass, A previous Mainwaring had a horse killed beneath him and mounted an ass to join the charge.
 (Thank you, Simon Jenkins).
-Is that, in fact, an ass’s head on which William rests his head, rather than on that of a horse?
+Is that, in fact, an ass’s head on which William rests his head (right), rather than on that of a horse?

 Acton Web016 Acton Web028